 The resistance function can produce enough voltage to forward-bias silicon diode or transistor junctions, causing them to conduct.
-To avoid this, do not use the 30 $\text{M}\Omega$ range for in-circuit resistance measurements.
+To avoid this, do not use the 30 $M\Omega$ or 500 $M\Omega$ ranges for in-circuit resistance measurements.

 Testing for Continuity